unifiedfx/DeviceFX.NFC/README.md

 ## Overview

-This project is intended to enable leveraging the [Cisco 9800 series desk phones](https://www.webex.com/us/en/devices/phone-series/cisco-phone-9800-series.html) NFC capabilities as simple as possible with a fully functional and documented open source mobile applicaiton for Android and iOS.
+This project is intended to enable leveraging the [Cisco Desk Phone 9800 Series](https://www.webex.com/us/en/devices/phone-series/cisco-phone-9800-series.html) NFC capabilities as simple as possible with a fully functional and documented open source mobile applicaiton for Android and iOS.

 The applicaiton covers the following scenarios: